News Release

 The entire list of state-assessed property values and more information on the State-Assessed Properties Program is available on the BOE website.

-The California State Board of Equalization (BOE) is the only elected tax board in the country, and it is comprised of four Equalization District Members and the State Controller.
-Since 1879, the BOE's constitutional and statutory duties include the oversight of the 58 County Assessors to ensure assessment practices are uniform and consistent statewide.
-In addition, the BOE directly assesses the property of regulated railroads and certain public utilities, collects the Private Railroad Car Tax, and is responsible for the Alcoholic Beverage Tax and Tax on Insurers.
-BOE's critical role in property tax administration by promoting fair and equitable assessments protects the tax dollars that schools, local communities, and the State of California depend on every day.
+The California State Board of Equalization (BOE) is the nation's only elected tax board.
+It includes four elected Board Members who represent equalization districts and the State Controller.
+Since 1879, the BOE has carried out its constitutional and statutory duties to support fair and equitable property tax administration in California.
+The BOE oversees the work of the state's 58 County Assessors to help ensure assessment practices are uniform statewide.
+The BOE also directly assesses the property of regulated railroads and certain public utilities.
+In addition, the BOE collects the Private Railroad Car Tax, and administers the Alcoholic Beverage Tax and Tax on Insurers programs.
+BOE's critical role in California's property tax system helps protect the tax revenues that schools, local communities, and the State depend on every day.

 First District